air-walk/udacity-programming-foundations-with-python/README.md

 # Udacity - Programming Foundations with Python
-This repo contains the **Movie Trailer Website** project inside the `project/` directory.
+This repo contains solved exercises for Udacity's [Programming Foundations with Python](https://www.udacity.com/course/programming-foundations-with-python--ud036) course.
+It also contains the **Movie Trailer Website** project inside the `project/` directory.
 Here are the instructions to get the project up and running on your machine.

 ## Prerequisites:
 * Python 2.7